mhedgpeth/mhedgpeth.github.io/_drafts/2017-05-11-cookbook-development-with-rakefile.md

 2. It easily integrates within a chef environment using the `chef exec` commands
 3. It integrates well into any existing pipeline or CI server

-Along with the advantages, its disadvantage is that it can be difficult for non-ruby developers to understand, *however*, the simple execution overcomes any issues.
+Its one disadvantage is that it can be difficult for non-ruby developers to understand, *however*, the benefits above far outweighs this advantage.
+We've found that with the simple `rakefile` below, most people don't even have to touch their rakefile and can just use it.

-We use the same `rakefile` for every cookbook, located in the base folder of the cookbook.
-Each cookbook in our model gets its own git repository.
-Here are contents:
+We use the same `rakefile` for every cookbook, located in the base folder of the cookbook in a dedicated git repository for that cookbook.
+Here's an example:

 ```ruby
 task default: [:clean, :style, :test]